multivoltage/marilena/README.md

 # Intro

+We know emails are `VERY HARD` to develop.
+Sometimes you can use tool like Maiject, SendPulse, MailerSend, Stripo.email etc. Some if this have cool interface with drag and drop and different actions to do.

+So why you/your company should use this library?

+- previous providers are not able to customize some parts.
+For example css rule.
+Or to do this is very complicated.
+- coming from [email-foundation-template](https://github.com/foundation/foundation-emails) and you want to try a different tool with advantages (please read below about features).
+- having complete control of development without use any Saas is mandatory.
+- the builded emails should be consumed by a backend service which use the emails again adding metadata coming from itself, or another api service for example.
+This scenario is the motivation which produced this library.

-Emails are hard to develop.
-There are some awesome library that makes the development more easy.
-But each library allow us to do a single thing without focus on a full development flow.
-This project wants to mix up MJML, a template engine for variables/logic and a web server, to create a basic an opinioned simple tool to generate email with a simple flow and command.
-Please Remember that market offers some cool services like Stripo, Mailchimp and others.
+Today market and opensource offers library that makes the development more easy.
+But each library/tools allow us to do a single thing without focus on a full development flow.
+This project wants to mix up MJML, a template engine for variables/logic and a web server, to create a tool able to generate emails with a simple flow and command.
+Please keep in mind that market offers some cool services like Maiject, SendPulse, MailerSend, Stripo.email etc so maybe you can find a fit with one of these solutions.

 ## 🚀 Usage